Frequently Asked Questions

 Yes!
 We can help city and municipal candidates in a number of locations.
-The list of where we are currently active is above.
+Here is the list of where we are currently active.
 If your city isn’t listed, let us know and we’ll look into it.
 We can’t make any promises, but hearing from you will help us figure out how to prioritize our work.

 Can you help judicial candidates fundraise?